 Because of this value judgement, people whose fixed mindset is triggered by hard work see effort as being pointless or worse.
 If something requires too much work, they will (you guessed it) get overwhelmed and give up.

 Correction is one of the only ways we learn from our mistakes.
-Dancers receive pages and pages of corrections from their coaches as they practice their moves.
+Dancers receive pages and pages of corrections from their teachers as they practice their moves.
 Professional athletes receive detailed feedback on their most recent performance and what they need to improve.
 Thinking about these examples, you’d probably agree that critique is necessary to success and fundamental to high performance.

 Success of others.

 So think back to when you last felt those feelings of I can’t do this.
 What had just happened?
 Had you encountered a challenge or a setback?
 Were you putting in a lot of hard work for seeming little reward?
-Had someone criticised what you were doing, or had someone else’s success made yours seem pathetic in comparison?
+Had someone criticized what you were doing, or had someone else’s success made yours seem pathetic in comparison?
 If you repeat this exercise a few times, you’ll start to see some common themes, and then you’ll be able to identify what your fixed mindset triggers are.

 I know, for example, that hard work, challenges and obstacles don’t really faze me.
-In fact I start getting crazily energised when things get into crisis mode.
+In fact I start getting crazily energized when things get into crisis mode.
 But success of others is something I can find demotivating, especially if I consider that person to be at a similar stage to me.
-In the blogging world, many people publish their blog progress and income reports, so it can be challenging reading articles like “How I got 100,000 page views in my third month blogging,” when you’ve been doing it longer and have less reach.

 What to do when your fixed mindset is triggered.

 When you feel yourself reacting in a way that’s threatening your progress, stop and work out which trigger is firing.

 Don’t judge yourself for your feelings.
 They are real and valid.
 Acknowledge and accept them.
 Just don’t let them define what you do next.